canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/using-gitlab-as-a-container-registry/using-gitlab-as-a-container-registry.md

 type: kubernetes.io/dockerconfigjson
 ```

-Now we can create a deployment with our newly uploaded container image:
+Now you can create a deployment with our newly uploaded container image:

 ```
 kubectl create deployment gitlabrepositories --image=registry.gitlab.com/<YOUR_USERNAME>/gitlabregistries
 ```

-Now we wait for it to come up:
+Now wait for it to come up:

 ```
 watch kubectl get pods